-Introduction: In previous work, we have developed a wearable-computer platform for testing computer-vision exploration algorithms in real-time at geological or astrobiological field sites [1][2].
-We concentrated in particular on the concept of uncommon mapping, in order to find those areas of an image of a planetary surface that are different from the rest of the image.
+In previous work, we have developed a wearablecomputer platform for testing computer-vision exploration algorithms in real-time at geological or astrobiological field sites [1][2].
+We concentrated in particular on the concept (and the algorithm) of uncommon mapping, in order to identify contrasting areas in an image of a planetary surface.
 Recently, we have made this platform more ergonomic and easy to use by porting the system into a phone-cam platform connected to a remote server [3].

-In many remote areas investigated here on the Earth by geologists, there is no mobile-phone network coverage.
-Therefore, the Cyborg Astrobiologist phonecam platform, which utilized the mobile-phone network, would not function.
-With an opportunity to test the Cyborg Astrobiologist phone-cam at the Mars Desert Research Station (MDRS) (which did not have mobile-phone network coverage) near Hanksville in Utah, we would have needed to use the full wearable computer system instead of the more ergonomic phone-cam system.
+In many remote areas investigated here on the Earth by geologists, there is no mobile-phone network coverage, therefore, the Cyborg Astrobiologist phone-cam platform, which utilized the mobile-phone network, would not function.
+With an opportunity to test the Cyborg Astrobiologist phone-cam at the Mars Desert Research Station (which did not have mobilephone network coverage) near Hanksville in Utah, we would have needed to use the full wearable computer system instead of the more ergonomic phone-cam system.
 Herein, we test this phone-cam system (i) at the MDRS and (ii) much more extensively/economically by adding a Bluetooth communication mode.
 Also, herein, we test a second computer-vision exploration algorithm in the field at the MDRS, which uses a Hopfield neural network [4] in order to remember aspects of previous images and to perform novelty detection.
-These tests of the novelty detection system by the Cyborg Astrobiologist at the MDRS are much more extensive than previous unpublished tests at Rivas Vaciamadrid in Spain in 2005, and serve to validate the novelty-detection technique further.
+These tests of the novelty detection system by the Cyborg Astrobiologist at the MDRS are much more extensive than previous unpublished tests at